brendanmurty/site/README.md

   - Create a new Deno Deploy project for this site
   - Link your Deno Deploy project to your forked GitHub repository
   - Add your production domain(s) via `Settings > Domains`
-5. Update the deployment GitHub Action file ([.github/workflows/deployment.yml](.github/workflows/deployment.yml)) so that the `project` name in the `denoland/deployctl` section matches your Deno Deploy project name
 6. Complete your first deployment by following the related section below
 7. Test it all works for your production domain(s)